Nanguage/web-python-console/README.md

 - Integrate with ImJoy ecosystem
     + Control by ImJoy plugins
     + Control other ImJoy plugins
+- Editor with Python syntax highlighting.
+- Support mounting native file system to the console.

 This project is a fork of [Pyodide's console](https://github.com/pyodide/pyodide/blob/main/src/templates/console.html).